Rest Areas for your Road Trip to Sea Ranch

 Stillwater Cove Regional Park

-Stillwater Cove is a favorite dive spot for abalone divers, dive clubs, and dive classes.
+Stillwater Cove used to be a favorite dive spot for abalone divers, dive clubs, and dive classes, as well as a great spot for RV vacationers on their getaway trips.
 We frequently camped there in our younger years.
 Stillwater Cove Regional Park campground is located in an open meadow dotted with coastal forest trees on the east side of the highway.
 Therefore, it does not have great views of the ocean.
-While there are bathrooms and coin-operated showers available, they are one-seaters with hot water and utility sink.
+While there are bathrooms and coin-operated showers available, they are one-seaters with hot water and a utility sink.
 So when the campground gets busy there can be lines to use the facilities.
 But reports are they never run out of toilet paper!

 Stillwater Cove Regional Park has a small beach and is a popular place for launching small boats and scuba diving.